-The Plan is a large pension plan in the sense that the total value of the annuities that would need to be settled upon wind-up would amount to over \$1 billion.
-While the capacity of the group annuity market in Canada is known to fluctuate, we understand that a plan of this size may have difficulty in effecting a purchase of the entire block of annuities in a single purchase arrangement.
+The Plan is a large pension plan in the sense that the total value of the annuities that would need to be settled upon wind-up would amount to over \$800 million.
+While the capacity of the group annuity market in Canada is large enough in comparison to the settlement liabilities of this Plan, the size of this Plan may still affect the ability to purchase of the entire block of annuities from a single insurance company through a single annuity purchase arrangement.
 In addition, the annuities would include inflationary increases (at 100% of the increases in the CPI to a maximum of 2% per year) adding further difficulty in settling the liabilities through a single group annuity purchase.